Stephen-Seo/AnotherAURHelper/README.md

     name = "ion-git"
     link_cargo_registry = true

+Note that packages with this option enabled may fail to build if `$HOME/.cargo/registry` and `$HOME/.cargo/git` does not exist for the user running AnotherAURHelper.

 ## `is_timed` and `is_log_timed`

 If `is_timed` is `true` in the config, then output logs are prepended with a